This article was written by Ralph Berger

 Born Albert Leonard Rosen, in Spartanburg, South Carolina, on February 29, 1924, he was the son of Louis and Rose Rosen.
 As described by his mother, Al’s father was a “handsome ne’er do well,” who ended up deserting the family after only a few years of marriage.
 Due to Al’s asthma, the family moved to Miami when Al was only 18 months old, providing a climate that Rose Rosen said was healthier for him.
 Rose worked as a salesperson in a dress shop while Al’s Poland-born grandmother, Gertrude Levine, looked after him and his brother Jerry.
 Encouraged to try sports, Al soon showed he had good athletic ability.
 As he grew up, his asthma disappeared.

 The neighborhood where Rosen lived in Miami was a hardscrabble one.
-It was in the southwest part of the city known as Little Havana.
+It was in the southwest part of the city which is now known as Little Havana.
 The Rosen clan was the only Jewish family in his neighborhood, and Al spent his childhood engaged in many fights due to his ethnic origins.
 Toughness became his mantra as he grew up.

 Rosen’s Jewish background also led to some skepticism about his athletic abilities.
 Rosen once said his high-school football coach asked him why he was going out for football when he was Jewish.
 He later said that he was determined that every Jew in America would be proud of him because of his achievements.